 The Pierce Mound Complex project will preserve a group of prehistoric mounds north of Apalachicola.
 The extensive shell midden contains subsistence data and artifacts and reflects changing environmental conditions over a thousand-year period.
-The Pierce Mound Complex is one of the most important archaeological sites on Florida's Gulf Coast.
-The project will protect this site and the pinelands, hammocks and marshes around it, giving archaeologists opportunities to examine it and the public opportunities to learn about the prehistory of this region and to enjoy the scenic natural landscape.
+The Pierce Mound Complex is one of the most important archaeological sites on the Gulf Coast of Florida.
+The project will protect this site and the pinelands, hammocks, and marshes around it, giving archaeologists opportunities to examine it and the public opportunities to learn about the prehistory of this region and to enjoy the scenic natural landscape.